-Results at the Affiliate Sites: The RWJF funding also supported an evaluation of these two sites along with four other affiliate sites, by researchers from Johns Hopkins University Bloomberg School of Public Health.
+The RWJF funding also supported an evaluation of these two sites along with four other affiliate sites, by researchers from Johns Hopkins University Bloomberg School of Public Health.
 Affiliate sites fully participated in the Healthy Steps program; however, they did not qualify for a comprehensive national evaluation also conducted by researchers at Johns Hopkins since they had no matched control groups.

 The affiliate programs demonstrated the value of Healthy Steps in large medical centers/systems such as Advocate Health Care-Ravenswood Hospital (Chicago) and Texas Children's Hospital (Houston).

 The evaluation of the six affiliate sites showed that they Increased the amount of preventive health services children received, they improved clinicians' and families' satisfaction with pediatric care, and they added value to the pediatric practices and enriched the relationship between families and the practice.

 In 2006, with funding from the Commonwealth Fund and the Agency for Healthcare Quality and Research, researchers from Johns Hopkins University Bloomberg School of Public Health completed the evaluation of the Healthy Steps projects with matched control groups to determine whether benefits from the program were sustained two years after participation ended.